Serena (2014 film): Plot

-Galloway tells Serena that he knows where Campbell is, and tells George that he knows where a panther is, prompting George to go into the forest to hunt it as Galloway heads into town to find Campbell, kill him, and retrieve the ledgers.
+Galloway tells Serena that he knows where Campbell is, and tells George there is a panther in the forest so he's busy hunting it.
+Meanwhile, Galloway heads into town to kill Campbell and retrieve the ledgers.
 Finding George’s hidden picture of Rachel and her baby and discovering that George has been giving Rachel money, Serena scratches the baby's face from the photograph.

 Serena leaves with Galloway, telling George that she has business to take care of.
-Not finding Rachel at home, they head for the Widow Jenkins’ house.
+Not finding Rachel at home, they head for the Widow Jenkins’.
 George's employee Vaughn calls the Sheriff, worried about Rachel and what Serena plans to do.
-The Sheriff goes to Widow Jenkins’ house, finding her with her throat slashed, and takes Rachel and her baby away.
+The Sheriff goes to Widow Jenkins', finding her with her throat slashed, and takes Rachel and her baby away.

-In the morning, the Sheriff questions George, revealing that Galloway killed Campbell and the Widow Jenkins and that Galloway is after Rachel and her child.
-George asks Serena if she sent Galloway to kill Rachel and Jacob, which she assures him had to be done.
-George storms out and, when Serena follows him, he chokes and then releases her before driving off with a gun and the ledgers.
+In the morning, the Sheriff questions George, revealing that Galloway killed Campbell and the Widow Jenkins and that he is after Rachel and her child.
+George asks Serena if she sent him to kill Rachel and Jacob, which she insists was necessary.
+He storms out; when Serena follows him, he briefly chokes her before driving off with a gun and the ledgers.

-George goes to the Sheriff, gives him the ledgers, and promises to turn himself in if the Sheriff tells him where Rachel and the baby are.
-George races to save Rachel before Galloway finds her.
+George goes to the Sheriff, gives him the ledgers, and promises to turn himself in if he tells him where Rachel and the baby are.
+George races to save her before Galloway finds her.
 Galloway tracks Rachel to the train station, where she hides in a shed.
 As the train approaches, George finds Galloway, who sees Rachel jump onto the train.
 George goes after them and slashes Galloway's throat.

 George bids Rachel and the baby farewell as they depart to live with Vaughn.
 George returns to the camp and sets off to hunt the panther.
-He shoots it, but the panther leaps at him from behind, fatally wounding him.
+He shoots it, but it leaps at him from behind, fatally wounding him.
 He manages to kill it with a hunting knife before dying.

 The Sheriff returns to the Pemberton cabin with George's body.
-Serena, having expected George to return, grows upset and does not go to identify his body.
-As the Sheriff leaves, Serena lies on the bed and uses a lighter to set the cabin on fire.
-She remains motionless as it burns, killing her.
+Serena, having expected him to return, grows upset and refuses to identify his body.
+As the Sheriff leaves, she lies on the bed and uses a lighter to set the cabin on fire.
+Serena remains motionless as it burns, killing her.